Afif13/CSS-Tip/content/sliding-liquid/index.md

 <script async src="https://public.codepenassets.com/embed/index.js"></script>

 First, select the top configuration, set the granularity, and generate a shape (the shape ID).
-Then, you adjust the size of the wave at `0%` then at `100%`  to get the code for both shapes.
+Then, you adjust the size of the wave at `0%` and  at `100%`  to get the code for both shapes.

 {% image "./image1.png", "Showing both shapes from the generator" %}